Prayagraj division

-Allahabad division, officially known as Prayagraj division, is an administrative unit of Indian state of Uttar Pradesh.
+Prayagraj division, formerly and colloquially known as Allahabad division, is one of the 18 administrative geographical units (i.e. division) of the northern Indian state of Uttar Pradesh, with the city of Prayagraj being the administrative divisional headquarters.

 In 2000, when Uttar Pradesh was reorganised by forming Uttaranchal out of its northern areas, Allahabad division and the district was majorly reorganised too.
-The Etawah, Farrukhabad and Kanpur district districts of the Allahabad division were made into a separate Kanpur division.
+The Etawah, Farrukhabad, Kanpur Nagar and Kanpur Dehat districts of the Allahabad division were made into a separate Kanpur division.
 Parts of the western areas of Allahabad district were carved out to create a new district named Kaushambi.
-At the same time, Pratapgarh district, that falls in Awadh, was included in the Allahabad division.
+At the same time, Pratapgarh district, that falls in the Awadh region, was included in the Allahabad division.